 Currently, we have 12 inpatient beds and our average length of stay is 6 weeks.
 Inpatients can either be in 4 bedded bays or single rooms dependent on their needs.
-Our facilities include designated therapy areas including a gym, rehabilitation kitchen and assessment bathroom.
+Our facilities have designated therapy areas including a gym, rehabilitation kitchen and assessment bathroom.
 We also offer quieter areas for 1:1 sessions or class based rehabilitation.

-During rehabilitation patients are provided with a timetable tailored to their specific needs and we use a goal planning process to guide their rehabilitation journey.
+During rehabilitation, patients are provided with a timetable tailored to their specific needs and we use a goal planning process to guide their rehabilitation journey.
 We also offer patients the opportunity to go on pass provided it is appropriate and safe.
 This is an important part of the rehabilitation journey and allows patients the chance to see how they manage at home.
 Upon discharge, patients are provided with a self management programme and may be referred onto community services if appropriate.

 Day Case Rehabilitation Programme

-This programme is similar to the inpatient programme in access to our specialist services and facilities.
+This programme is similar to the inpatient programme with access to our specialist services and facilities.
 Patients can attend this programme daily and for up to five weeks, however this is dependent on their needs and goals.

 Patients are responsible for arranging their own transport to attend.
 If they have difficulty accessing transport, hospital transport can be used and information can be provided regarding this.